Jayanthi (actress)

-Kamala Kumari (6 January 1945 – 26 July 2021), known by her mononymous stage name Jayanthi, was an Indian actress known for her work in Kannada cinema and Tamil cinema.
+Kamala Kumari (6 January 1945 – 26 July 2021), known by her stage name Jayanthi, was an Indian actress known for her work in Kannada cinema and Telugu cinema.
 She was noted for her contributions to different genres of films from the 1960s, 1970s and early 1980s.
-She had appeared in over 500 films, including films in the Kannada, Telugu, Tamil, Malayalam, Hindi and Marathi languages.
-She had received seven Karnataka State Film Awards, four times as Best Actress and twice as Best Supporting Actress, the President's Medal for Best Actress and two Filmfare Awards for Best Actress.
+She had appeared in over 500 films in various languages, including Kannada, Telugu, Tamil, Malayalam, Hindi and Marathi.

+Jayanthi has been recipient of seven Karnataka State Film Awards, four times as Best Actress and twice as Best Supporting Actress, the President's Medal for Best Actress and two Filmfare Awards for Best Actress.
 She has been cited as Kannada cinema's "most bold and beautiful" actress by various media outlets, a title for which she has received substantial publicity.
 The Kannada film industry honored her with the title "Abhinaya Sharadhe", (Goddess Sharada in acting).

 Early life

 Jayanthi was born in Bellary, in the erstwhile Madras Presidency of British India on 6 January 1945.
 Her father Balasubramanyam worked as English professor at the St Joseph's College in Bangalore.
 Her mother was Santhanalakshmi.
 Jayanthi was the eldest of three siblings and had two younger brothers.
 Her parents separated when she was young and her mother took the children and moved to Madras.
 Jayanthi's mother was keen on making her daughter a classical dancer and hence she joined a dance school.
-Her friend in dance school was the famous Tamil actress Manorama.
+Her friend in dance school was the popular Tamil actress Manorama.